 Skin in the game and they will thank you.
 Children will work harder and get more excited if they have skin in the game.
 If the child knows they are benefiting from the investment, they will try to learn more and see the correlation between sacrifice and risk and reward.
 Your child will also thank you for your guidance.
 Kids don’t always have the perspective to think long-term.
-You giving your child this perspective will benefit them for a lifetime.
-Most younger financially successful 20-somethings credit lessons taught to them by their parents for their success.
+Giving your child this perspective will benefit them for a lifetime—most younger financially successful 20-somethings credit lessons taught to them by their parents for their success.

 What will you need to open a Roth?

-Your child needs earned income to open any IRA, including a Roth.
-Earned income is just like it sounds: getting paid for working (participating) in a business or trade.
+There are no age restrictions for Roth IRAs, but your child needs earned income to open any IRA, including a Roth.
+Earned income is just like it sounds getting paid for working (participating) in a business or trade.
 The income can’t come from investments, interest, or dividends.
 A gift is not considered earned income.
 The earned income from a “normal” employer is the easiest to use.
 Not only is there little chance the IRS would question the legitimacy of the W-2 income, but the employer would handle the paperwork and the FICA (Social Security and Medicare) tax withholding.

 If you, the parents, own your own business, it can be relatively easy to document the duties and the pay.
 You may also have experience with the 1099 or W-2 paperwork and tax withholding and reporting.

-If however, you don’t have your own business, it can get a little trickier staying on the right side of the IRS.
+If, however, you don’t have your own business, it can get a little trickier staying on the right side of the IRS.
 Generally speaking, day-to-day allowance type work does not qualify as earned income.
 Specific tasks like babysitting and helping with a house remodel would most likely qualify.
 The child may also be responsible for the self-employment and income tax payments.
-There are many different rules around when you must file a tax return, but the main one applicable to most self-employed children is that if they had NET earnings greater than or equal to $400 for 2018, they must file (notice the key word “net”).
+There are many different rules around when you must file a tax return, but the main one applicable to most self-employed children is that if they had NET earnings greater than or equal to $400 for 2020, they must file (notice the keyword “net”).

 If there are too many fees, especially with smaller-balanced accounts, the account can’t grow.
 Ideally, the only two fees should be an expense ratio and a one-time trading fee.
-The expense ratio should be well below 0.75% and the trading fee should be no more than $25.
-Given the low cost of brokerage compared to when I started twenty years ago, there should really be no other fees for the account.
+The expense ratio should be well below 0.75%, and the trading fee should be no more than $25.
+Given the low cost of brokerage compared to when I started in this industry twenty years ago, there should really be no other fees for the account.

 An Investment Approach